siralin/Ephesians-Stylometry/README.md

 5. In the X console, `python3.9 delta.py`

-To run unit tests: `python -m unittest`
+To run unit tests: `python3.9 -m unittest`

 Ephesians and Colossians were split into parallel and unique verses based on https://catholic-resources.org/Bible/Paul-Colossians-Ephesians.htm